 One of the fundamental concepts of electronic commerce platforms (like ServiceChannel), introduced in a very popular 1999 book Blown to Bits by Evans and Wurster, is that "e-commerce blows up the richness versus reach trade-off".
-First let me explain this trade-off and then let me explain how platforms like ServiceChannel have done exactly what Evans and Wurster predicted.
+Not quite certain what that means?
+Let's first take a look at this trade-off and then let me explain how platforms like ServiceChannel have done exactly what Evans and Wurster predicted.

 Explaining Richness and Reach